korlibs/korge-fleks/README.md

 # Supported Versions

+This is a list of versions for all needed modules/addons which are known to work together:

 - Korge: 4.0.0-rc4
 - Korge-fleks addon: 0.0.5
-- Korge-parallax addon: 994e0356761e6f19cb518e39332ac9383bd8149f (on branch adaptation-of-parallax-view-to-korge-fleks)
+- Korge-parallax addon: b8e7356c3c5ba5fac273a83d3f6ef127a16de739 (on branch adaptation-of-parallax-view-to-korge-fleks)
-- Korge-tiled addon: 0.0.1
+- Korge-tiled addon: 0.0.2
 - Fleks: c24925091ced418bf045ba0672734addaab573d8 (on branch 2.3-korge-serialization)

-# Idea
+# Idea and Motivation

-The Korge-Fleks implementation follows the idea to separate the configuration of Game Objects from its behaviour.
+The Korge-fleks implementation follows the idea to separate the configuration of _Game Objects_ from their executed behavior.

-A Game Object in an ECS world is an Entity and by that just an index number (in Fleks e.g. `Entity(id = 1)`).
+A game object in an ECS is an _Entity_ and per definition just an index number (in Fleks e.g. `Entity(id = 1)`).
-The aspects of an Entity are stored in Components.
-Aspects can be read as runtime-configuration for a Game Object.
-Component objects have a relationship to at least one Entity.
-ECS Systems iterate over all (active) Entities of an ECS world and execute the "behaviour" for each Entity.
-To do so they use the config (aspects) from all associated Components of that Entity.
+Runtime-configuration for a game object can be defined as an _Aspect_ of an entity.
+The aspects of an entity are stored in a _Component_.
+An entity usually has multiple components assigned. _Systems_ iterate over all active entities of an ECS world and execute the "behavior" for each Entity.
+To do so systems use the properties from all associated components of an entity.

 If I lost you already please step back and read elsewhere a little more about ECS basics.
-It is important to understand the basic principles of an ECS system.
+It is important to understand -at least- the basic principles of an ECS system.
 Moreover, there are various interpretations out there what an ECS is and how it works.
 But when you read further down you should get the idea of how the Fleks ECS can work within a Korge game.

+## Components

+Per definition components shall only contain data which is necessary to fully describe the state of a game object at every point in time.
+This enables the game system to save the state of a game object and to restore its state when needed.
+This makes it possible to easily implement a save-game system or to handle transmission of game object states over network for a multiplayer game.

+All components of the Fleks ECS shall contain only basic property types like:

+- String
+- Number (Int, Float, Double, enum class)
+- Entity (value class)
+- Invokable (lambda functions with fix parameter set)

+and sets of those in Lists and Maps.
+For simplicity all those properties shall be independent of any Korge-specific complex classes.
+Components shall not contain any Korge-related complex objects like `Views`, `Image`, `Camera`, etc. Where it makes sense a type can be taken over from Korge as it is done with the `Easing` enum class for the _Animation system_.

 ... to be continued

-- Components contain only basic (nullable) types like Int, String, Boolean, Entity, invokable function prototypes (lambdas) and set of them in Lists and Maps
-- Components do not contain any Korge-related complex objects like Views, Components, etc.
 - Components are easily serializable because of its basic nature
 - Save game can be done by simply serializing and saving the whole ECS world snapshot (all active entities and components)
 - Loading a save game is done by deserializing a saved world snapshot
 - ECS Systems keep track of complex Korge objects and map them to the Entities
-- For simplicity all properties of a Component shall be independent of any Korge-specific type
+- Timely execution of systems in Fleks is very static and predictable while the core of Korge makes a lot of use of coroutines and asyncronous execution of update functions

 # Setup

-As a clean start the [Korge-Fleks Hello World](https://github.com/korlibs/korge-fleks-hello-world) repo can be used.
+As a clean start the [Korge-fleks Hello World](https://github.com/korlibs/korge-fleks-hello-world) repo can be used.
-It contains the kproject and gradle setup to use Fleks, Korge-Fleks and Korge together in a project.
+It contains the kproject and gradle setup to use Fleks, Korge and all needed Korge addons _Korge-fleks, Korge-tiled, Korge-parallax_ together in a project.

 In detail the project setup looks like that: